 Back on August 3rd 2011, all parties to the agreement declared victory.
 They were given 60 days (later extended to 90 days) by the OMB chair to incorporate the urban policies into the final document.
 Sound difficult to you??
 Everything had already been agreed to during the hearings and well documented.
 What’s taking so long?
 We’re sure the final decision is coming (but then so is Christmas).

 As a final note (for now), we understand that there has been significant Council and staff time devoted to this matter, and that all party meetings have been held with the OMB to seek final resolution.
 This coupled with the host of lawyers and planners acting for the various parties should make this a costly effort.

 Over the past months, the planners and lawyers of all parties have met to work out a final agreement by the November 7th deadline imposed by the OMB.
 On that date, the parties met in Toronto before the OMB to present their final positions.
 Many of the points had been agreed to, but some were not resolved.
 The OMB Chair had made it clear that if the parties did not come to agreement on any issue, he would listen to the arguments and then make his final decision.

-On December 14th, 2011 Chair Aristotle Christou published his findings, the complete text of which may be found at the following link - Final OMB Decision.
+On December 14th, 2011 Chair Aristotle Christou published his findings.

 Some of the differences were minor in nature, while others were felt to go beyond the testimony and evidence presented in the formal OMB hearings, and therefore outside the scope of that decision.
 In the words of the December decision, “the rules of natural justice and procedural fairness do not allow the Board to reopen the matter for discussion at this late date”.